$148 Find Cheap Flights from Minneapolis to Puerto Rico

 The average price of all round-trip flights from Minneapolis to Puerto Rico clicked on KAYAK for each day over the last 12 months.

-When flying from Minneapolis to Puerto Rico, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
-For your return to Minneapolis, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.
+When flying from Minneapolis to Puerto Rico, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
+For your return to Minneapolis, you’ll find the best rates on Sundays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Minneapolis to Puerto Rico?